-Has your tot turned into a typical threenager?
+Here are 10 universal signs that your tot turned into a threenager

 You've survived the "Terrible Two's", but are you ready for your tot's next developmental phase of being a sassy little "threenager"?